fsampson30/fsampson30/README.md

 My name is Flavio Sampson and I'm a Java Spring Backend and Mobile Developer.
 I live in Rio de Janeiro - Brazil

-I currently have 6 apps posted on [Google Play](https://play.google.com/store/apps/developer?id=Flavio+Sampson) and several repositories that I use to study and learn new technologies.
+I have several repositories that I use to study and learn new technologies.

 [Twitter](https://twitter.com/flaviosampson) [Linkedin](https://www.linkedin.com/in/flavio-sampson-a83339185/)